 Reliability & build qualityNext up: Value

-We've got 6 Kawasaki Vulcan 650 S owners' reviews on the site, with an overall score of 4.5 stars out of 5.
+Our Kawasaki Vulcan 650 S owners' reviews are very positive.
 From the comments it seems there aren't any prevailing problems with the bike.

 Value vs rivalsNext up: Equipment